Mary Rand: Athletics career

 Six days after Rand won the gold medal, her roommate Ann Packer won the 800 metres.
 Packer said: "Mary was the most gifted athlete I ever saw.
 She was as good as athletes get, there has never been anything like her since.
 And I don't believe there ever will."

 Rand was made a Member of the Order of the British Empire (MBE) in the 1965 New Year Honours for services to athletics and voted BBC Sports Personality of the Year for 1964.

-After Tokyo, her training was less intensive, but she won a gold the long jump at the 1966 Commonwealth Games.
+After Tokyo, her training was less intensive, but she won a gold in the long jump at the 1966 Commonwealth Games.
 Due to injury, she failed to make the 1968 British Olympic team and retired in September that year.

-Rand also held the world record in the triple jump from 1959 to 1981; it was unofficial as a world record in the women's triple jump was not recognised by the International Association of Athletics Federations until 1990.
+Rand also held the world record in the triple jump from 1959 to 1981; it was unofficial as a world record because the women's triple jump was not recognised by the International Association of Athletics Federations until 1990.

+Rand won 12 national WAAA Championships; six long jump titles (1959, 1961, & 1963 to 1966) two high jump titles (1958 & 1959) two sprint hurdles (1959 & 1966) and two pentathlon titles (1959 & 1960).

-There is a plaque commemorating the world record long jump (6.76 metres) by Rand at the 1964 Olympic Games in the Market Place in Wells.
+There is a plaque commemorating the world record long jump (6.76 metres) by Rand at the 1964 Olympic Games in the Market Place in Wells, the distance being marked out by a row of Olympic rings set into the pavement.
 She was succeeded as Golden Girl of British athletics by her friend and London Olympiades club-mate, Lillian Board.

 In 2009, Rand was inducted into the England Athletics Hall of Fame.

 On 26 January 2012 Wells awarded her the Freedom of the City, following a campaign started by Wells resident Tony Williams.